 Java Swing tutorial is a part of Java Foundation Classes (JFC) that is used to create window-based GUI applications.
-The Java Foundation Classes (JFC) are a set of GUI components which simplify the development of desktop applications.
+The Java Foundation Classes (JFC) are a set of GUI components that simplify the development of desktop applications.
 It is built on the foundation of AWT (Abstract Windowing Toolkit).
 Swing also uses the same event handling mechanism as the AWT.
-The javax.swing package provides classes for java swing API such as JButton, JTextField, JTextArea, JRadioButton, JCheckbox, JMenu etc.
+The javax.swing package provides classes for java swing API such as JButton, JTextField, JTextArea, JRadioButton, JCheckbox, JMenu, etc.

 |JAVA AWT||JAVA Swing|